thomasrawiel/news-content-columns/README.md

 No additional config.

+Just make sure EXT:news Typoscript is loaded either via your template or Site Sets.

 ## Usage

 If installed, the extension automatically filters the content element that are attached to a news record.
 All records are removed, that don't have the same colPos as the News-Detail-Plugin.